Drys-H/Drys-H/README.md

 Aspiring data scientists ( data analytics - data engineer ) / python developer, with a passion for creative work and collaborative projects.
 Interest for space research, ecology, anthropology and sociology.
-My goal will be to help researcher9other?) in they work to achieve better and more efficient results.
+My goal will be to help researchers in they work to achieve better and more efficient results.
 Use to work as a model/costume maker for 8y.

 Currently working on How to read Sign Languages with Deep Learning.